How to Properly Shoot an AR-15 for Beginners

 3. If you want to keep shooting, press the bolt release after inserting a new magazine.
 The bolt will move forward and chamber a round.

-4. If you're done for the day, ensure the firearm is on safe and store it securely.
+4. If you're done for the day, ensure that the firearm is set to “safe” and store it securely.

-Improve Your Skills and Equipment with Wing Tactical
+Improve Your AR-15 Basics and Equipment with Wing Tactical

-The AR-15 is based on an incredibly versatile platform that the military has used for many years.
+Even as a beginner, the AR-15 is based on an incredibly versatile platform that the military has used for many years.
 When you're ready to build or upgrade your AR, get your parts with lightning-fast shipping from Wing Tactical.
-For more how-to guides on shooting and firearm care, be sure to check out our blog.
+For more guides on how to shoot an AR-15 and firearm care, be sure to check out our blog.

-Contact Wing Tactical with questions or check out our vast inventory of top-quality AR-15 parts and accessories to optimize your firearms and get the best possible shooting experience.
+Contact Wing Tactical with questions, or check out our vast inventory of top-quality AR-15 parts and accessories to optimize your firearms for the best possible shooting experience.

 Additional Shooting Tips: